 STATISTICS ON PUBLICATIONS AND SCIENTIFIC ACTIVITY

-Prof. Gaudino is co-author of more than 200 papers, among which approximately 80 international journal papers.
-On the well-know international paper database SCOPUS, he appears today (2018, May 1st) 210 times receiving approx. 1800 citations (excluding self-citations) and he has an h-index equal to 26.
-On Google Scholar, he has an h-index equal to 30.
+Prof. Gaudino is co-author of more than 280 papers, among which approximately 85 international journal papers.
+On the well-know international paper database SCOPUS, he appears today (beginning of 2021) as author of 253 pubblications that received approx. 1900 citations (excluding self-citations) and he has an h-index equal to 27.
+On Google Scholar, he has an h-index equal to 31.

 A full list of his publications can be found on the POLITO Publication repository.